walterhiggins/WMPJS/README.md

 Congratulations!
 You've just installed ScriptCraft and executed your first line of Javascript code.

 ScriptCraft adds just 2 new server commands to the Minecraft server `js` and `jsp` - we'll talk about `jsp` later in the book.
-The `js` command is short for `JavaScript` and it lets you execute javascript code right away.
+The `js` command is short for `Javascript` and it lets you execute Javascript code right away.
 More on this in the next chapter...

 ## Chapter 3: A Javascript command prompt
 ### Introduction
-Once you've installed ScriptCraft, you can use the `js` command to evaluate Javascript.
+Once you've installed ScriptCraft, you can use the `js` command to evaluate Javascript code.
 The `js` command will try to evaluate any of the text which follows it, as Javascript.
-You must type a `SPACE` between the `js` and the javascript you want to evaluate.
-The `js` command will evaluate the javascript and print out the result of the expression.
+You must type a `SPACE` between the `js` and the Javascript you want to evaluate.
+The `js` command will evaluate the Javascript and print out the result of the expression.
 So if you type `js 2 + 7`, the `js` command will take `2 + 7`, try to evaluate it, and if it can, will print the result.
 Let's practice with a few simple Javascript expressions.

 ### Basic Math operations

 The expressions we've used so far are simple addition operations.
 Javascript has a number of mathematical operations.
 I want you to type each of the following expressions into the server console as you read them.
 It will be good practice for you.
 As a general rule you should try executing the code yourself.
 The best way to learn programming is to try stuff out rather than just reading.
-Try executing each of the following mathematical operations:
+Try executing each of the following mathematical operations.

-There's addition which uses the `+` operator.
+Addition uses the `+` operator:

     js 2 + 2

-There's division which uses the `/` symbol (there's no &divide; key on your keyboard so `/` is used instead)
+Division uses the `/` symbol (there's no &divide; key on your keyboard so `/` is used instead):

     js 2 / 3

-There's subtraction;
+To Subtract numbers:

     js 2 - 3

-And there's multiplication which uses the `*` symbol (this is called the asterisk symbol - it's usually typed by holding down the SHIFT key and 8)
+Multiplication uses the `*` symbol (this is called the asterisk symbol - it's usually typed by holding down the SHIFT key and 8):

     js 2 * 3